 How to Fill the Fund

-I’m creating a new email list just for the challenge.
-If you want to be notified when it goes live and get extra help filling your sinking fund, sign up here.
+If you’d like to receive an email each day to go through this challenge, sign up here.
 (This is a whole separate list from my regular newsletter.
 You’ll only get emails regarding the “Secure Your Savings and Find Peace in the New Year” series.
 Never spam.)

 If you’re a paper and pencil kind of person, grab them and put together your plan.
 This might involve a lot of erasing as you decide which categories to fill first, second, and so on.
 But totally doable.